Read or Die (OVA): Story

 The Library team discovers that the I-Jin have built a rocket which, when launched, will play the supposed "Death Symphony" over worldwide radio frequencies.
-A fleet of US Navy ships are ordered to destroy the base, which is in the middle of the Pacific Ocean, but the warships are sunk by the base's weapons.
+A fleet of US Navy ships are ordered to destroy the base located in the middle of the Pacific Ocean, but the warships are sunk by the base's weapons.
 Nancy is revealed to be a double agent, and escapes to the I-Jin Base.
-Yomiko becomes bent on finding her, even though she turned on the Library Team, but she is taken hostage herself by none other than Nancy, revealing that she is an I-Jin clone of Mata Hari.
-Yomiko is imprisoned in a machine room within the I-Jin base, but when Ikkyu asks her to join the I-Jin, she refuses.
+Yomiko becomes bent on finding her despite her betrayal, but she is taken hostage herself by none other than Nancy, revealing that she is an I-Jin clone of Mata Hari.
+Yomiko is imprisoned in a secret room within the I-Jin base, but when Ikkyu asks her to join the I-Jin, she refuses.
 Ikkyu reveals his plans to Yomiko, and then seemingly kills Nancy before her eyes.
 As Yomiko watches in horror, another Nancy steps out of the shadows and kisses Ikkyu passionately.
 The lovers depart, leaving Yomiko to die in the rapidly flooding room.

 As Yomiko struggles to free herself from Ikkyu's trap and Drake battles the I-Jin versions of Fabre and Hiraga, Ikkyu's Nancy is confronted by the Library's Nancy, who survived Ikkyu's attack.
 The clones fight each other, ending with one Nancy floating faceup in the water at the bottom of the launch platform.
 The rocket launches with Yomiko, Ikkyu and the surviving Nancy aboard.
 As Beethoven is about to play the Death Symphony, Ikkyu gloats over his Nancy's defeat of the Library's Nancy, but she suddenly turns on him and kills him.
 When he dies, she reveals that she was able to pose as her clone by switching her gun from her left hand to her right.
 Yomiko destroys the strings of the organ as British and American forces seize the I-Jin fortress.
-Yomiko plans to evacuate them both from the rocket using her book as a parachute, but at the last second Nancy does not jump, preferring to stay behind on the rocket (as she says to the dead Ikkyu, "You were a cold, heartless bastard... but even you don't deserve to die alone.").
-The OVA ends with Yomiko visiting Nancy's "little sister" in a secure nursing facility.
+Yomiko plans to evacuate them both from the rocket using her book as a parachute, but at the last second Nancy does not jump, preferring to stay behind on the rocket, telling the dead Ikkyu, "You were a cold, heartless bastard... but even you don't deserve to die alone."
+The OVA ends with Yomiko visiting Nancy's "little sister" in a secure nursing facility run by the Library staff.
 She has lost most of her memory due to brain damage caused by oxygen deprivation, and asks Yomiko to tell her about her "older sister."